In this instalment of our Kubernetes consulting series we explore the key role of Kubernetes as part of a secure microservices architecture.

 K8s allows for complex Cluster Networking that can unite scaled infrastructures and facilitates communication between them.
 To achieve that, all containers and nodes should be able to communicate without NAT over the network and the container should know the IP that it is assigned to.
 This should be the IP that others see and know.

 Heptio Ark is a disaster recovery management utility that functions alongside Kubernetes.
 This technology allows for easy backup and can restore services via a set of checkpoints with the help of AWS, GCP, and Azure.
-There are a lot of questions around Heptio Ark backups; for more a detailed explanation read our dedicated blog post about Heptio, part of our Kubernetes Consultants series.
+There are a lot of questions around Heptio Ark backups; for more a detailed explanation read our dedicated blog post on Heptio, part of our Kubernetes Consultants series.
 It includes a detailed visual step-by-step explanation.

 Consul provides dynamic networking, taking us away from classic host-based systems and moving us to a service-based approach.
 Outside of the new networking changes there are not static firewalls as Consul moves us to dynamic service segmentation which provides for an entirely new level of security.
 In addition, Consul is a service discovery tool that provides information on the load of every Pod in your infrastructure.